How antenatal care changed in Britain over the years

 There was no choice of NHS hospital, only the local one.
 It didn't examine me either.
 The staff there just worked on the assumption that because a woman was there, she must be pregnant.
 They just got her into the system by filling in appropriate forms.
 After all, she could easily be removed later if she turned out not to be pregnant.
 The 'system' involved taking blood pressure and giving out nutritional advice.
 I can't remember if there was a blood test, but I don't think so.
 The woman was also allocated a pre-natal clinic which would monitor progress and run antenatal classes.
 I seem to remember that iron pills were prescribed.

 So you can see how it was that the understanding that a pregnancy was real really did dawn slowly.

 The signs of being pregnant: symptoms and appearance

 Still no examination.

 Morning sickness was the next real sign of being pregnant.
 Not that it was necessarily in the morning and it could have been an aversion to particular foods rather than actual sickness.
 I went off coffee; other women went off tea and others fancied large quantities of unusual foods.

 Soon of course an expanding stomach gave the final confirmation, and women threw themselves into preparation for having a baby.

 I suppose at some stage I must have had some sort of examination, but I don't remember one.
 Neither do I remember any blood or urine tests.
 Certainly there were no scans.

 I dutifully went along to antenatal classes.

-In general the talks told me what I am sure that most of us knew.
-They were also rather patronising, with, for example, various foodstuffs being discussed as felt pictures of them were stuck onto a felt board.
+In general, the talks told me what I am sure was no more than most of us already knew, and they were extremely patronising.
+For example, various foodstuffs were discussed while felt pictures of them were stuck onto a felt display board.
 I do of course appreciate that the talks must have been better in some areas than in others.